Impressionism

 Camille Pissarro St Thomas Camille Pissarro.
 Mountain Landscape at Saint Thomas, Antilles (unfinished).
 1854, private collection

-Pissarro created a vital bridge between nineteenth- and twentieth-century realism and abstraction, especially within the legacy of French modernist painting.
-His personal investment in the evolution of aesthetic technique contributed to significant developments in the twentieth-century avant-garde.
+Pissarro created a vital bridge between 19th- and 20th-century realism and abstraction, especially within the legacy of French modernist painting.
+His personal investment in the evolution of aesthetic technique contributed to significant developments in the 20th-century avant-garde.

 Camille Pissarro St Thomas Camille Pissarro, Antilian Landscape, St. Thomas, 1856, private collection